arborchat/yggdrasil/README.md

 # Yggdrasil

-This is an arbor chat client.
-As [arbor](https://github.com/whereswaldon/arbor) is an experimental chat protocol, this client is pretty experimental itself.
-It has the goal of being simple (in use and implementation), light, and reliable.
+This is an arbor chat client for the proof-of-concept protocol.

+You can find information about the Arbor project [here](https://man.sr.ht/~whereswaldon/arborchat/)

 ## Status